Kristina01111000/Drws_site/README.md

 6/18
 For next week:
 Come up with ideas for a dr ws garden page
-Make all of the widths go all the way across on the homepage Everything on homepage should be centered

 For personal and spiritual growth box, put an image in the background Put yoga image in background also